 The Board acknowledges their responsibilities for the internal control system of the Group, covering not only financial controls but also controls relating to operations, compliance and risk management.
-Information of the Group's internal control and risk management is presented in the Statement on Risk Management and Internal Control set out on pages 14 to 15 of the Annual Report.
+Information of the Group's risk management and internal control is presented in the Statement on Risk Management and Internal Control set out on pages 14 to 15 of the Annual Report.